Seasoned with jalapeño chili pepper, garlic, lime, and cilantro, this easy oven roasted spicy cauliflower side dish is loaded with flavor.

 - 1 jalapeño pepper, thinly sliced (For a milder flavor, remove the seeds and ribs.)

 - 1 Tablespoon lime juice, (from 1 lime)

 - fresh cilantro leaves, for garnish

 - Pre-heat the oven to 425° F.

-- Spread out the cauliflower, garlic, and jalapeno in a single layer on a baking sheet lined with parchment paper.
+- Spread out the cauliflower, garlic, and jalapeño slices in a single layer on a baking sheet lined with parchment paper.
 Toss with the olive oil, then season with salt and pepper.

 - Roast for 20 to 30 minutes until tender when pierced with a fork and lightly browned, tossing half way through.

 - Transfer the cauliflower to a serving bowl and drizzle with the lime juice.
-Garnish with cilantro, if using, and enjoy!
+Garnish with cilantro and enjoy!

 - Use your hands to coat the florets with the olive oil to ensure you don't miss any spots.